 - 42% of survey participants plan to provide such tools for Financial Advisors to use at their own discretion to research and compare available product alternatives - 19% will require the use of such tools that identify a subset of available products that meet the standard based on the best interest rules logic implemented by the Firm, while 13% will require the use of tools to research and compare available product alternatives in light of the retail customer's investment profile - 13% currently do not plan to provide Financial Advisors with additional tools to support product recommendations.
-It is noted however, that in circumstances under which documentation of best interest rationale for recommendations is required, Financial Advisors will be required to choose from a pre-determined set of substantiations and/or use free-form text fields to do so.
+However, these Firms will require, under certain circumstances, that Financial Advisors choose from a pre-determined set of substantiations and/or use free-form text fields to document best interest rationale.
 This is further discussed below under actions required of Financial Advisors and Supervisors to document and substantiate review of best interest.